Are you menopausal, perimenopausal, or postmenopausal?Have you had a recent bone density scan?

-Osteopenia and osteoporosis are becoming an epidemic in our society.
-These “silent” conditions do not exhibit symptoms, and therefore are often not addressed properly or in a timely fashion.
+Osteopenia & Osteoporosis are becoming an epidemic in our society.
+Millions of women (and men) have these conditions without knowing it.
+This is because these are “silent” conditions which often do not exhibit symptoms, and therefore are not addressed properly or in a timely fashion.

 Osteopenia is a condition where bone mineral density is lower than normal.
 Its defined as a bone mineral density score between -1.0 and -2.5, and is considered by many doctors to be a precursor to osteoporosis.